LittleBlondeDevil/TruckDevil/README.md

 The Transport Protocol will be handled automatically.

 ## Acknowledgments

+Shoutout to collin80 for the Arduino CAN libraries!

 Thank you Jeremy Daily for providing truck ECUs and other useful hardware.
 Additionally, the dataBitDecoding.json file was created and modified from resources contained within Jeremy's [TU-RP1210](https://github.com/Heavy-Vehicle-Networking-At-U-Tulsa/TU-RP1210) repo.